 Wildlife Training Grants

-The WIRES National Training Grants Programme provides the opportunity for licensed wildlife rescue and care groups around Australia to access WIRES wildlife rescue and rehabilitation training.
+The WIRES National Training Grants Program provides the opportunity for licensed wildlife rescue and care groups around Australia to access WIRES wildlife rescue and rehabilitation training.

-Under the programme WIRES has provided over $22,000 in training to 735 volunteers from 15 organisations and we are keen to support as many organisations as possible.
-WIRES launched the Training Grant Programme and the Introduction to Wildlife Rescue Course in the wake of the horrific 2019/2020 emergency events, to support wildlife rescue groups on a broader scale and improve outcomes for animals nationally.
+Under the Training Grants Program, WIRES has provided over $50,000 to volunteers and industry professionals from across 20 organisations and we want to support as many organisations as possible.
+WIRES launched the Training Grants Program and the Introduction to Wildlife Rescue Course in the wake of the horrific 2019/2020 emergency events, to assist wildlife rescue groups to train more volunteers quickly and improve outcomes for native animals nationally.

-- Organisations must have been actively engaged in wildlife rescue for a minimum of 2 years
+- Organisations eligible for the WIRES Training Grants Program must have been actively engaged in wildlife rescue for a minimum of 2 years

 - Groups must be registered as Australian organisations with a current ABN